sottey/dashuni/README.md

 ```

 ---
-## ⚠️ Icon Notes for MAFL Configs
+## ⚠️ Notes for alternate icon sets

-When generating MAFL-compatible configs, Dashuni outputs `icon` entries like this:
+When generating some configs (e.g. Mafl), Dashuni outputs `icon` entries like this:

 ```yaml
 icon: